SNAFU (Teen Wolf)

 “Well, aren’t we the Brave Little Boy.
 Trying to be the hero, kid?”

 “Uh, no, not in the least.
 Or did you miss the part where I gave you permission to continue shooting my teacher?
 I just want to be able to make it home alive in one piece.
-And so logically helping you reach your goal is the fastest way to get that to happen.”
+And so, logically, helping you reach your goal is the fastest way to get that to happen.”

 “But really, what kind of plan is this?
-You realize that this is just the tiny bit ridiculous?
+You realize that this is just a tiny bit ridiculous?
 You took a school hostage.
 A school.
 This isn’t Toy Soldiers, dude –” at the blank look from the gunman he stopped and explained.
 “You don’t know that movie?
 It’s about gunmen who take a boarding school hostage.
 Sean Astin, Wil Wheaton – really?
 Nothing?
 That’s sad, dude.
 Who doesn’t know a movie that has two of the actors from Stand by Me in it?
 For fucks sake, it has a hobbit and Wesley Crusher!”

 “Stop with the dude.”

 “Uh, no. Scarier dudes than you have tried and failed on that account.”